hanhanwu/readings/README.md

     * [Their example code when using the influence function][5]
       * [Functions implemented for use cases with the influence function]

+## Data Science Industry Proposals
+* [ActiveDeeper: A Model-based Active Data Enrichment System][7]
+  * It helps categorize business strings, such as "merchant"
+  * It's a google sheet addon usnig bayesian methods, the idea is simple, fast with easy UI
+  * It also has a formula to update the probability for local DB based on the search results from the hidden DB

 ## FREE DATA SCIENCE EBOOK/PUBLICATIONS